neelsmith/greek102/docs/index.md

 ## Announcements

 - **Feb.
 12**: in-class assessment: synopses.
 - **Feb.
-2**: review/tutoring sessions are available on Sundays from 4:00-4:45 in Fenwick 420, beginning Feb.
-4.
+15**: I will not be available for regular drop-in hours on Thursday morning, Feb.
+15. Please make an appointment to see me or stop by my office at another time.
-- **Friday, Feb.
-2**: practice assessment on participles (fully identifying forms with tense, voice, gender, case and number, and what principal part the participle is built from); in-class assessment on **Monday, Feb.
-5**
+- **Feb.
+19**: in-class assessment that we'll practice on Friday, Feb.
+16: synopsis of indicative forms together with all infinitives of the present and aorist.

 ## Week at a glance: Feb.
 12 - Feb.
 16